sodascience/dutch_sound_symbolism/readme.md

+# Do Dutch Nonwords Convey Meaning?
-# Analysis of Sound Symbolic Associations with Dutch Names and Nonwords using Distributional Semantic Models
+## Analysis of Sound Symbolic Associations with Dutch Names and Nonwords using Distributional Semantic Models

 Repository containing code and data used to compare word similarity from embeddings to human-rated word associations.